Real Estate Witch

 They previously operated in ten states across the U.S., so this represents an extreme decline in coverage for the startup.

-If you’re interested in working with a discount brokerage, but you don’t live in Texas or are looking for a stabler option, Clever Real Estate is a great choice.
+If you’re interested in working with a discount brokerage, but you don’t live in Texas or are looking for a stabler option, our free service is a great choice.

-Contact Clever today to find out what they can do for you!
+Contact us today to find out what we can do for you!

 How Does Door Real Estate Work?